SyGoing/Centernet-custom/README.md

 ### Training wilderface with centerface's structure(relu) without keypoints
    in  the ./src/main.py : from opts_voc import opts  or from opts_coco import opts
    cd ./src/, python main.py

 ### Training wilderface with centerface's structure(relu) with keypoints
-   *  (1) heatmap way just like the original CenterNet's person keypoints If you want to train the model with keypoints , you need to generate two json format annotations for coco format in the data/wilderface/ as follows: wildertrain.json and wilderval.json by the VOC2COCOtrain.py and VOC2COCOval.py in the ./data dir . in  the ./src/main.py : from opts_hplm import opts cd ./src/, python main.py
+   *  (1) heatmap way just like the original CenterNet's person keypoints If you want to train the model with keypoints , you need to generate two json format annotations for coco format in the data/wilderface/ as follows:wildertrain.json and wilderval.json by the VOC2COCOtrain.py and VOC2COCOval.py in the ./data dir . in  the ./src/main.py : from opts_hplm import opts cd ./src/, python main.py

    * (2) Just directly regress keypoints by coordinates Actually,the Centerface's keypoints regression